DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 simply because he needed a place to live.
 After spending only a week in a squatted building that was then evicted, Jaap ended up in another squat and realized the political nature of the movement.
-Jaap: ‘They were affiliated with Kabouter, real hippies.
+Jaap: ‘They were real hippies.
 They created meditation rooms in all these squats, with incense and what have you.
 There was a lot of escapism to it, with their drugs and communes.
 I grew up in an area that was rather poor and sympathetic to the communists because of all the social work they did.
 Communists did not want to escape, they wanted to take over.
 Coming from that background, I thought these hippies were rather decadent’.
-The hippies Jaap refers to were Amsterdam’s so-called Provos.
+The hippies Jaap refers to were Amsterdam’s so-called Kabouters, who had emerged out of the Provo movement.
 At the end of the 1970s, their manifestations, and the atmosphere of freedom and possibility that came with it, attracted young people from all over the world to the city.
 Perhaps in a peculiar way they could be seen as the alternative and